DwitrishaSaha/organicmaps/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for SARATHI
+about: Suggest an idea for SAARTHI
 title: ''
 labels: [Enhancement]
 assignees: ''